New conjecture on exact Dirac zero-modes of lattice fermions: Maximal number of Dirac zero-modes on discretized manifolds

 In the continuum field theory, the fermion action on spheres gives massive fermionic degrees of freedom since the curvature works as effective mass.
 It is, however, not the case on the discretized sphere.

-In this subsection, we study the number of fermion species on the discretized sphere.
-We empirically show that the maximal number of species on the discretized sphere is equal to the sum of the Betti number of $D$-dimensional sphere $S^{D}$.
+In this subsection, we study the number of exact Dirac zero-modes on the discretized sphere, where we perform discretization and put a fermion on the lattice in a special manner.
+We empirically show that the maximal number of Dirac zero-modes on the discretized sphere is equal to the sum of the Betti number of $D$-dimensional sphere $S^{D}$ at least for the discretization.

 We begin with the two-dimensional cases.
 We firstly consider the following discretized spherical coordinate system for $2$-sphere, labeled by two integers $(M,N)$: